Ever feel like your loved ones have no clue what you are dealing with in menopause?

 Stress can make menopausal symptoms worse, particularly those related to mood and depression.
 Together, you can find ways to reduce the stress in your lives so that you can enjoy these years without intolerable menopausal symptoms.

 Take a yoga class with her or practise meditation with her.
-This is a sure way for her to see how much you care that you are willing to try something new as a sign of your love and support.
+This is a sure way for her to see how much you care that you are willing to

 4. Exercise Together